smithy-lang/smithy-kotlin/docs/design/interceptors.md

 * Every interceptor method has a default implementation.
 This allows customers to override only the hooks they are interested in as well as allowing future hooks to be defined without breaking API or binary compatibility.
-* Multiple context types are defined that restrict the set of information available to a particular hook (e.g. you can't access the operation'output in any hook until *after* the first deserialization hook).
-Additionally the hooks are specific about the nullability of particular context information (e.g. the `modifyBeforeCompletion` hook may or may not have a protocol request or response available depending on how far the operation execution made it.
+* Multiple context types are defined that restrict the set of information available to a particular hook (e.g. you can't access the operation's output in any hook until *after* the first deserialization hook).
+Additionally, the hooks are specific about the nullability of particular context information (e.g. the `modifyBeforeCompletion` hook may or may not have a protocol request or response available depending on how far the operation execution made it.
-* Hooks are non-blocking (note no `suspend` in any hook method) and implementators are expected to respect this
+* Read hooks are non-blocking (note no `suspend` in any read hook method) and implementations are expected to respect this
+* Modify hooks are `suspend` and implementations are allowed to do asynchronous work
 * Despite being generic over the input and output type, the `Input` and `Output` types of an `Interceptor` are expected to be `Any` in practice.
 This is because interceptors can be registered at the *client* level.
 Such an interceptor would be executed for every operation and would not be able to know the specific input or output type at compile time.